Alan Winnington: Early career

 Although Winnington came from a working-class family, he won a scholarship to the private Chigwell School in Essex.
-However, he claimed that because of his working-class background and his entry via a scholarship, he was discriminated against by both Chigwell's staff and students.
+He said that because of his working-class background and his entry via a scholarship, he was discriminated against by both Chigwell's staff and pupils.

-Winnington confessed that in his youth he made a living during the Depression by making counterfeit silver coins.
+Winnington said that in his youth he made a living during the Depression by making counterfeit silver coins.

 Winnington became a member of the Communist Party of Great Britain (CPGB) British Communist Party around 1934.
 He became a branch secretary in Walthamstow after finding the party through discussions with leading British communist Harry Pollitt.
-After earning a press pass with the National Union of Journalists, Winnington became the press officer of the CPGB and was appointed chief editor of the Daily Worker (later renamed The Morning Star) for six years.
+After earning a press pass with the National Union of Journalists, Winnington became the press officer of the CPGB and was appointed chief editor of The Daily Worker (later renamed the Morning Star) for six years.
 In 1948 Winnington travelled to China to advise the Chinese Communist Party's information services.
 He accompanied the People's Liberation Army in the final stages of the Chinese Civil War.
 Around this time he began working with Xinhua news department in Beijing.

 I asked every prisoner I met: "Why are you fighting in Korea?"
 Not one could give a clear answer.
 Most said: "I don't know."
 Some said: "It's something to do with the United Nations, they told us."
 A few had heard of Rhee.
 None knew of Kim Ir Sen. With one or two exceptions, Privates, nearly all teen-agers, said they had joined the army to "see the world", "get out of the draft" or "save some money".